 Question 14 of the NMTC Allocation Application asks Applicants to describe up to three financial products that will be offered with capital raised from its NMTC Allocation.
 Each financial product described by the Applicant must be a stand-alone financial product.
 For each product, the Applicant should clearly discuss how the product is structured, as well as the benefits this structure provides to borrowers/investees.
 A single financial product may contain multiple financial notes offered together.
 For example, the Applicant will offer a financing package that includes a senior loan (A note) and a subordinate loan (B note) to QALICBs.
 This financing package should be described as a single financial product to the extent that the individual loans will not be offered individually.

-Applicants that will offer multiple financial notes in a single financial product should describe the rates and terms of the financial notes on a blended basis where possible.
-To determine the blended interest rate for two or more financial notes, the Applicant should calculate the weighted interest rate for each financial note.
-See Question 36 below.
-To the extent different financial notes have different flexible features (e.g., the A-note has a 30-year term and the B-note has a sevenyear term), Applicants should clearly describe the flexible features of each financial note.
+Applicants that will offer multiple financial notes in a single financial product should describe the rates and terms of the financial notes on a blended basis.
+To determine the blended interest rate for two or more financial notes, the Applicant should calculate the weighted interest rate for each financial note (see FAQ #35).
+To the extent different financial notes have different flexible features (e.g., the A-note has a 30-year term and the B-note has a seven-year term), Applicants should clearly describe the flexible features of each financial note.

 In Question 14(b), what does subordination mean as a flexible feature?
 Subordinated debt is NOT a specific type of debt product for the purposes of this question.
-Per the TIP to Question 14(b) and Question 34 above, a financial product with multiple financial notes (e.g., an A and B note, or an A, B, and C note) must be described as one product.
+Per the TIP to Question 14(b) and FAQ #32 above, a financial product with multiple financial notes (e.g., an A and B note, or an A, B, and C note) must be described as one product.
 The Applicant may describe subordination as a flexible feature for the product(s) described in Question 14(b).
 For example, the Applicant is offering a product with an A and B note where the B note is subordinate to the A note.
-The Applicant may also discuss subordination in relation to the financing provided to the QALICB by other CDEs in multi- CDE transactions or in relation to non-NMTC financing provided to the QALICB.
+The Applicant may also discuss

+subordination in relation to the financing provided to the QALICB by other sources (e.g. other CDEs in multi-CDE transactions; or in relation to non-NMTC financing provided to the QALICB).

 In Question 14(b), the Applicant is asked to describe how the proposed financial product rates and terms will compare to those typically offered by the Applicant.
 If the Applicant only makes NMTC investments, can it compare the rates and terms of the products it intends to offer to the rates and terms typically offered by its Controlling Entity?

-Yes, if the Applicant only provides NMTC investments, it can use the rates and terms typically offered by its Controlling Entity to compare the rates and terms of
+Yes, if the Applicant only provides NMTC investments and has not provided non-NMTC financial products on its own, the Applicant must provide the rates and terms of the financial products typically offered by its Controlling Entity as a comparison to the rates and terms of

 the financial products the Applicant intends to offer with its NMTC Allocation.
 For example, Applicant ABC New Markets Fund only offers NMTC financing but its Controlling Entity, XYZ Investments, provides various types of business financing.
-In this case, ABC New Markets Fund can compare the rates of terms of the products it intends to offer to the rates and terms typically offered by XYZ Investments.
+In this case, ABC New Markets Fund must compare the rates of terms of the products it intends to offer to the rates and terms typically offered by XYZ Investments.

+Question 14(b) also requires the Applicant to provide the rates and terms typically offered in the Applicant’s service area.

+If the Applicant only provides NMTC investments and has no Controlling Entity, the Applicant should explicitly state this in the narrative of Q.14(b) and compare its proposed rates and terms with the rates and terms offered in the Applicant’s service area.